Branches, builds and modern data pipelines. Let's catch-up!

 A lot has happened since my last post.
 Too much to list.
 The most notable news is that endjin is now fully remote (how many recent grads work from home full-time?)
 I won't go into this, but don't fret – we have it all under control, and can all still engage in real human interaction without the help of Slack.
 News that comes a very close second to that is our recruitment of 2 new people.

-I say half, since a previous colleague has chosen to return after travelling the world, which is great news (and proves endjin is as desirable a company to work for as I have portrayed in prior posts!)
+I say half, since a previous colleague has chosen to return after traveling the world, which is great news (and proves endjin is as desirable a company to work for as I have portrayed in prior posts!)
 Read Carmel's most recent blog here.

 Jon George joined a couple of months ago; make sure you also check out his post here.
 One of the most brilliant things about being in my position as apprentice, is that everyone (and I mean everyone) is a mentor.
 Maybe not by name, but certainly by virtue.
 A wealth of knowledge into which I can tap - more knowledge than my brain can handle most of the time.